projectcitybuild/pcb-minecraft-backup/README.md

 ./backup.sh -i /my/folder/to/backup
 ```

-> [!NOTE]
-> You will be prompted to set a storage password by Duplicacy.
-This is only used to encrypt the `config` file (see https://github.com/gilbertchen/duplicacy/wiki/init)

 ### Backup filter

 To update the file include/exclude filter, modify the `filters` file before performing your backup.